Let's play “Word Association.” When I say Vatican City, what's the first thing you think of? Does it have something to do with Catholicism?

 Don't expect to take your camera into the Sistine Chapel and snap your own photo of the Almighty reaching out to touch Adam's finger.
 Absolutely no photography or video is permitted in the room.

 The reason is not so that they can protect their precious frescoes from flash damage.
 Nope, not at all.
 Truth be told, nobody has used flashbulb technology for decades.
-People use LEDs these days which, I should mention, are what they use to illuminate the artwork.
+People use LEDs these days (which, I should mention, are the same lighting technology that they use to illuminate the artwork).
 So don't believe that tripe.

-Interestingly, Nippon's exclusivity expired three years after the Sistine Chapel's restoration was completed.
-It seems to me that the current “no photos” rule does little more than encourage purchases from the museum gift shop.
+Here's what they don't tell you: Nippon's exclusivity expired three years after the Sistine Chapel's restoration was completed.
+I wouldn't be surprised if the current “no photos” rule exists solely to encourage purchases from the museum gift shop.